-The application period for the Residence Hall Peer Advisor position is now closed.
+The application for CCAS Residence Hall Peer Advisor is now OPEN – APPLY HERE

 See below for a full position details for the CCAS Residence hall peer advisor position, including qualifications, and important dates and deadlines.
 Please review all information before submitting your application.